neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 1.3 A Note on Python Helper Files

-Some might notice that the project contains a few Python files.
-These can be ignored and were simply used to automate the running of the C program.
-It allowed the possibility to perform batch tests without having to type the commands one after the other (this was necessary for my device because creating a bulk command that ran the C executable for more than a few minutes in a single process caused it to be killed by the OS).
-Additionally, another Python script was also utilized to generate some of the visuals of this report (particularly those that graph data; the other illustrations were created in [Figma](https://figma.com/)).
+You might notice that the project contains two Python files.
+These can be ignored and were only used to facilitate with the data collection and presentation.
+The first file `driver.py` allowed me to do batch tests without having to type a lot of different commands (this was necessary for my device because combining all tests into a single process ran the C executable for more than a few minutes, which caused it to be killed by the OS midway the test).
+The other Python script `grapher.py` was utilized to generate some of the visuals for this report (particularly those that have graphed data; the other illustrations were created in [Figma](https://figma.com/)).

 ![heap sort](./README/headers/header-heap-sort.png)
 ---

 <br />

 Heap sort has been described as ["selection sort using the right data structure"](https://link.springer.com/chapter/10.1007/978-3-030-54256-6_4).
-While that was not something that made sense to me a year ago, it was something that clicked during this project.
-Both of them select the smallest (or largest) element within an array and move them to their proper location; however, heap sort does this in $\mathcal{O}(\log n)$ time while selection sort takes $\mathcal{O}(n)$.
+While this was not something that made sense to me a year ago, it was something that eventually clicked during this project.
+Both heap and selection sort choose the smallest (or largest) element within an array and move it to its proper location; however, heap sort takes $\mathcal{O}(\log n)$ time to perform this operation while selection sort takes $\mathcal{O}(n)$.

 Heap sort treats the array differently: instead of viewing it as a sequential list of elements, heap sort visualizes it in the form of a tree, with the associations between parent nodes and child nodes outlined in a simple manner.
-Every $i^\text{th}$ element in the array is the child of the $\lfloor \frac{n - 1}{2} \rfloor^\text{th}$ entry and a parent of elements $2i + 1$ and $2i + 2$.
+Every $i^\text{th}$ element in the array is the child of the $\lfloor \frac{n - 1}{2} \rfloor^\text{th}$ element while also being the parent of elements $2i + 1$ and $2i + 2$.
 By defining the tree in this way, adjacent nodes can be found easily at the expense of just a multiplication or two.

 <br />

 ### 2.1 Why Do We Use A Tree?

-But what benefit does a tree have over a sequential view of an array of elements?
-Because of the structure of a the tree (which in the case of heap sort is actually a max-heap), we are guaranteed to know that every element is greater than all its descendants.
+But what benefit does a tree have over the sequential representation of an array?
+Because of the structure of a tree (which in the case of heap sort is actually a ***max-heap***), we are guaranteed to know that every element is greater than all its descendants.
 This invariant allows us to shift an element to its right place within the structure without having to compare it to every single element in the array; the motion associated with performing this action is vertical along the tree, and thus only depends on the height of the tree.
-This is wonderful because the height of a binary tree is always around $log_2(n)$ of the number of nodes $n$!
+This is wonderful because the height of a binary tree with $n$ nodes is always bounded by $log_2(n) + 1$!
 Thus, visualizing the array in this manner allows us to execute a sort with $\mathcal{O}(\log n)$ comparisons per pass (giving us a total runtime of $\mathcal{O}(n \log n)$).

 <br />